 The wax traps heat against your skin as it dries, which can increase blood flow, relax muscles, reduce stiffness, boost moisture, and soften skin.
 If you suffer from dry, rough, irritated skin or rheumatoid arthritis, osteoarthritis, or fibromyalgia, a paraffin wax spa can be an ideal addition to your home.

 The amount of wax that a paraffin wax spa can hold determines how many areas of the body you can treat at one time before you need to refill the bath.
-Some smaller models only hold one to three pounds, while larger spas can accommodate up to six to nine pounds of wax.
+While some smaller models only hold one to three pounds, larger spas can accommodate up to six to nine pounds of wax.

-A small paraffin wax spa that only holds a few pounds of wax is best if you only plan to use it to soothe smaller areas of the body, like your hands, elbows, or heels.
-However, if you want to use the spa to treat joint pain in larger areas, you’ll want a model that can hold at least six pounds of paraffin wax.
+A small paraffin wax spa that only holds a few pounds of wax is best if you only plan to use it for smaller areas of the body, like your hands, elbows, or heels.
+However, if you want to use the spa for joints in larger areas, you’ll want a model that can hold at least six pounds of paraffin wax.

 While a paraffin wax spa’s capacity is key, you also want to be sure that the tub area can fit the parts of your body that you want to treat.
-Some models have an oversized basin that accommodates up to a men’s size 13 foot, while other spas are best suited for smaller feet and other areas of the body.
+Some models have an oversized basin that accommodates feet up to a men’s size 13, while other spas are best suited for smaller feet and other areas of the body.

 Pay attention to the basin size of any paraffin wax spa that you’re considering to be sure that it will fit your specific problem areas.

-If you want a safe, durable paraffin wax spa, it’s important to pay attention to the materials.
+If you want a safe, durable paraffin wax spa, paying attention to the materials is important.
 The outer housing should be made of a heat-resistant plastic like ABS that can handle higher temperatures.
 For the bath or basin portion, anodized aluminum is usually the best option because it distributes heat more evenly than other materials.

 Adjustable temperature settings

 Some basic paraffin wax spas have a set temperature that the bath heats to in order to melt the wax and keep it warm.
-This type of spa is certainly effective, but it doesn’t allow you to adjust the temperature if necessary.
+Though certainly effective, this type of wax spa doesn’t allow you to adjust the temperature if necessary.

 Higher-end paraffin wax spas, on the other hand, often have adjustable thermostats, so you’re able to choose a temperature within a certain range.
 In most cases, you’re able to adjust the temperature from approximately 125°F to 135°F to get the wax as warm as you’d like.